tevfikkk/Github-Finder-Project/README.md

 # Github Finder Project

-Upon writing any name in the search box, you can reach any users.
+Upon writing any name in the search box and pushing the button, users are shown on the screen.

 ## Link: http://github-finder-project.vercel.app/